productive-codebases/async-process/README.md

 #### Composite functions and optional identifiers

 To manage the unicity of composite functions in each AsyncProcess instance, you can leverage metadata saved in the AsyncProcess and use it as an optional identifier.

-It allows guarantees that composite functions can't be registered twice except if it is intentional.
+This ensures that composite functions cannot be saved twice unless intentionally.
 For example:

 ```ts
 getAsyncProcessInstance('initUsersPage')